-This should be performed on every patient and it can be done with a diagnostic urine "dipstick" to exclude:
+This should be performed on every patient and can be done with a diagnostic urine "dipstick" to exclude:

-- · Blood in the urine. - The possibility of urinary tract infection.
-This may be indicated by a positive test for nitrites or white cells and would be confirmed by urine culture. - · Glucose in the urine.
+- Blood in the urine. - The possibility of urinary tract infection.
+This may be indicated by a positive test for nitrites or white cells and would be confirmed by urine culture.

+Glucose in the urine.

-Urinary tract imaging (ultrasound or X-ray)
+Urinary tract imaging (ultrasound or CT scan)

-This is not routinely indicated unless there is a specific indication such as blood in the urine or complicated voiding dysfunction.
+This is not routinely performed unless there is a specific indication such as blood in the urine, recurrent urinary tract infections or complicated voiding dysfunction.